 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This story has been updated with new information.

-Some countries still require a negative COVID-19 test for entry, whether you are fully vaccinated or not.
-To return from any foreign country, even if low risk, you will still need to book a Day 2 test for your return to the United Kingdom.
+Outside of the U.K. some countries still require a negative COVID-19 test for entry, whether you are fully vaccinated or not.
+To return from any foreign country, even if low risk, you will need to book both a pre-departure test and a Day 2 test, plus additional testing and quarantining if you are not fully vaccinated ahead of your return to the United Kingdom.

 Here, we’ll take a look at what kind of test you will need at each step of your journey and how much you should be prepared to pay.

 This is the part of a holiday that will feature the most varying information.
 Each country has largely set up their own entry requirements for travellers who are looking to holiday abroad.
 The most important part for would-be travellers is to do your research.

 For example, travellers to the U.S. now must produce a negative COVID-19 test within one calendar day of their departure – either antigen or PCR – regardless of their vaccination status.